tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The X2 model is an entity that uses services from:

-  * the X2 interfaces (Socket)
+  * the X2 interfaces,

+    * They are implemented as Sockets on top of the point-to-point devices.

-      * to send/receive X2 PDUs through the X2-C and X2-U interfaces
+    * They are used to send/receive X2 messages through the X2-C and X2-U interfaces (i.e. the point-to-point device attached to the point-to-point link) towards the peer eNB.

+  * the S1 application.

-  * the S1 application (current it is the EpcEnbApplication)
+    * Currently, it is the EpcEnbApplication.

-      * to get some information needed for the Elementary Procedures
+    * It is used to get some information needed for the Elementary Procedures of the X2 messages.

+and it provides services to:

-  * the RRC entity (RRC-SAP)
+  * the RRC entity (X2 SAP)

-      * to get some information neeeded for the Elementary Procedures

-      * to get the transparent container to be sent to the UE as an RRC message
+    * to send/receive RRC messages.
+The X2 entity sends the RRC message as a transparent container in the X2 message.
+This RRC message is sent to the UE.

 Figure :ref:`fig-x2-entity-saps` shows the implentation model of the X2 entity and its relationship with all the other entities and services in the protocol stack.